mfbevan/scuderia/README.md

 <br/>

-NOTE: Feel free to use any of the code in this repository for your own projects.
+NOTE: This is a development project only.
+Feel free to use any of the code in this repository for your own projects.
 None of the contracts in this repository have been audited, and I take no responsibility for issues which may arise out of their extended use.

 ## Deployed Contracts